 Posting and writing in your own time showcase your passion for being a film critic.
 No publication would want a critic who doesn’t live and breathe movies.
 The portfolio is your best way of showing that.

 That was a lot of information!
 So we wanted to summarize and point out the key factors.

 Having qualifications is great, but not essential for becoming a film critic.
 Drive and experience are everything.
 Having a background in the industry will show your level of understanding of technical aspects.

 Having a good portfolio will show your passion for films that goes deeper than just a career.

 Getting your name out there might be the most important aspect.
-Through entry-level jobs and building your portfolio you increase your chance of having your name recognised.
+Through entry-level jobs and building your portfolio, you increase your chance of having your name recognized.
 The more blogs you write, the more chance someone will spot and remember your name.